IBM/mysql-openshift/README.md

 `oc get routes`
 Copy the route named *customerui* and paste it in your browser to make sure the application is running.

+# Summary

+This tutorial showed us how easy it is provision a MySQL instance on Red Hat OpenShift on IBM Cloud and how to populate the database using different methods.
+The tutorial also walked us through deploying microservices to OpenShift and integrate many services together, including our database.